Figure 1: Young family living indoor-outdoor life.

 1. Smaller Houses

 Millennials aren’t going for mansions.
 They realize the benefits of smaller homes: less maintenance, fewer expenses, and more energy-efficient.
 For new builds, millennials prefer a well-designed, smaller home that’s functional for their lifestyle.
+This home buying guide for millennials takes a closer look at how cost-effectiveness plays a key role in the decision-making process.

 2. Open Floor Plan & Multifunctional Space